-Paul Devlin is the LLC Student Support Officer and can be contacted on 0113 343 2609 or by email firstname.lastname@example.org
+- For more confidential or detailed enquiries, Paul Devlin is the LLC Student Support Officer and can be contacted on 0113 343 2609 or by email firstname.lastname@example.org

 The University has a network of support and pastoral care to help you make the most of your time here and to help you through any difficulties.
 You can find out about our support services through the UniLeeds app or at students.leeds.ac.uk/supportandwellbeing

 Leeds University Union also offers free, confidential and impartial advice and can help you with any problems you may face during your life as a student; visit their website.

 If you have an existing mental health diagnosis, we can provide one-to-one support, develop appropriate support plans, or put you in contact with other professionals in the area.